 Your payment history is the most important factor that makes up your FICO score, and it’s easy to see why.
 Obviously, lenders want to know if you’ve paid your previous debts on time, as this helps them assess how much risk they’ll take by extending credit to you as a borrower.

 Amounts owed (30 percent)

-The amounts you owe in relation to your credit limits is another important factor the credit bureaus consider.
+The amounts you owe in relation to your credit limits—also known as your credit utilization ratio—is another important factor the credit bureaus consider.
 This is based on the concept that borrowers with a lot of debt could be overextended, which could indicate a higher level of risk.
 On the flip side, carrying a low amount of debt in relation to your income typically lets creditors know you are at a lower risk of default.